moodle/devdocs/general/development/tracker/labels.md

 Used to flag security issues that have been reviewed by integrators already but held from integration repository.
 These issues must be cleared during point releases.

 - `security_benefit`<br/>
 Used to flag issues which help to improve the security of Moodle, but are not directly exploitable security bugs (and therefore do not have a security level assigned).
-For example, {tracker MDL-66775} and {tracker MDL-65443}.
+For example, [MDL-66775](https://tracker.moodle.org/browse/MDL-66775) and [MDL-65443](https://tracker.moodle.org/browse/MDL-65443).

 - `partner`<br/>
 Moodle Partners apply this label to flag issues that are important to their clients.
 The Moodle HQ dev team takes this label into consideration when setting roadmap and bug fixing priorities.